top of page

 Faculty Editor

-Amy McMillan is the Director of the Muriel A. Howard Honors Program at SUNY Buffalo State College.
+Amy McMillan is the Director of the Muriel A. Howard Honors Program at Buffalo State University.
 Dr. McMillan has a B.S. in Zoology from North Dakota State University (1988) and an M.A.
 (1991) and Ph.D.
 (1998) from the University of Kansas, where she studied animal behavior and population genetics.
 After teaching at the University of Southern Maine and completing a postdoc at the U.S. EPA in Narragansett, RI and Cincinnati, OH, she started at Buffalo State in 2003 in the Biology Department.
 Here she taught Genetics, Population Genetics, and Evolution and conducted research that focused on species of conservation concern including the Hellbender Salamander and Common Loon.
 At Buffalo State, Dr. McMillan has received awards for Excellence in Advisement, Undergraduate Research Mentorship, Equity and Campus Diversity, and Service.
 She served on the College Senate for six years and as chair of the Senate for two years.
 She now is a Faculty Representative for NRHC.

 Alyssa Politi.jpeg